Children wearing yellow scarves outdoors in winter weather

 Absence due to Severe Weather

-I trust you to consider driving conditions and support you in making the best decision for your family.
+I trust families to make decisions based on their own travel conditions and needs.
 If you decide to keep your child home due to severe weather (or any other reason), please let me know as soon as possible so I know that you and your child are safe.

 Notification of Severe Weather Closures